tinode/chat/tinode-db/README.md

-# Utility to initialize or upgrade `tinode` DB
+# Utility to initialize or upgrade `MidnightChat` DB

-This utility initializes the `tinode` database (or upgrades an existing DB from an earlier version) and optionally loads it with data.
+This utility initializes the `MidnightChat` database (or upgrades an existing DB from an earlier version) and optionally loads it with data.
 To force database reset use command line option `--reset=true`.

 ## Build the package: